markjprice/cs9dotnet5-extras/vs2019-windows/README.md

 </Project>
 ```

-Note: Microsoft says that version 16.9 will target .NET 5.0 by default so you will not have to do this manually.
+Note: Microsoft says that Visual Studio 2019 version 16.9 will target .NET 5.0 by default so you will not have to do this manually.

 7. Save changes and close the project file.
 8. To run a Console App project, navigate to **Debug** | **Start Without Debugging**, as shown in the following screenshot: